Scalable Hierarchical Over-the-Air Federated Learning: Introduction

 This paper develops a learning and transmission scheme for hierarchical FL utilizing over-the-air computation, and provides modeling solution that can capture the effect of interference.
 The key contributions are as follows:

 \textit{Learning Method:} We propose a new iterative learning method with two-level aggregation named {\fontfamily{lmtt}\selectfont MultiAirFed}, that combines intra-cluster gradient and inter-cluster model parameter based aggregations, and includes also multi-step local training.
-The method is well suited for the hierarchical network structure with unreliable wireless and reliable backhaul links.
+The method is well suited for the hierarchical network structure with unreliable wireless and reliable backhaul links, while also being resilient to non-i.i.d. data.

 \textit{Transmission Scheme:} We propose scalable clustered over-the-air aggregation scheme for the uplink and bandwidth-limited analog broadcast scheme for the downlink transmission.
 The schemes are independent of the number of clusters and devices, and each iteration all over the network is performed only in one single resource block, for both the uplink and the downlink.
-In particular, we consider the realities of imperfect downlink, an unlimited number of single-antenna nodes, and diverse tasks that are prevalent in scalable wireless networks \cite{3gpp, qzhu, hole, andrews, azimi, dhillon, haenggi_book, azimi_cloud, guard, fan}.
+We design uplink and downlink power control schemes, and propose receiver normalizing factors that minimize the distortion of the recovered gradients or model vectors, taking task diversity, data heterogeneity, wireless channel impairments and interference into account.
 While the proposed transmission scheme is general, we apply it for {\fontfamily{lmtt}\selectfont MultiAirFed}, and express the intra- and inter-cluster aggregation errors caused by the uplink and downlink interference.

 \textit{Tractable Modeling and Convergence Analysis:} We utilize the tools of stochastic geometry, and specifically PCPs, and quantify the intra- and inter-cluster aggregation error terms.
 Then, we characterize the learning convergence in terms of the optimality gap for the setup, as a function of the network parameters, and present design remarks and special cases.
 The optimiality gap is tractable and well structured, where it is easy to identify the effects of the learning parameters, the transmission scheme and the network topology.